Atrial fibrillation: Genetics

-Family history in a first degree relative is associated with a 40% increase in risk of AF.
-This finding led to the mapping of different loci such as 10q22-24, 6q14-16 and 11p15-5.3 and discover mutations associated with the loci.
-Mutations have been found in the genes of K^{+} channels and Na^{+} channels which affect the processes of polarization-depolarization of the myocardium, cellular hyper-excitability, shortening of effective refractory period favoring re-entries.
+Family history in a first-degree relative is associated with a 40% increase in risk of AF.
+This finding led to the mapping of different loci such as 10q22-24, 6q14-16, and 11p15-5.3 and the discovery of mutations associated with the loci.
+Mutations have been found in the genes of K^{+} channels and Na^{+} channels, which affect the processes of polarization-depolarization of the myocardium, cellular hyper-excitability, shortening of effective refractory period, favoring re-entries.

-Using genome-wide association study (GWAS), which screen the entire genome for single nucleotide polymorphism (SNP), three susceptibility loci have been found for AF (4q25, 1q21 and 16q22).
+Using genome-wide association study (GWAS), which screens the entire genome for single-nucleotide polymorphism (SNP), three susceptibility loci have been found for AF (4q25, 1q21, and 16q22).
 In these loci there are SNPs associated with a 30% increase in risk of recurrent atrial tachycardia after ablation.
 There are also SNPs associated with loss of function of the Pitx2c gene (involved in cellular development of pulmonary valves), responsible for re-entries.
 There are also SNPs close to ZFHX3 genes involved in the regulation of Ca^{2+}.
 A 2018 meta-analysis of GWAS studies identified 97 locis associated with AF, of which 70 were newly identified associations: they are associated with genes that encode transcription factors, such as TBX3 and TBX5, NKX2-5 or PITX2, involved in the regulation of cardiac conduction, modulation of ion channels and in cardiac development.

 Sedentary lifestyle

-A sedentary lifestyle increases the risk factors associated with AF, such as obesity, hypertension, or diabetes mellitus.
+A sedentary lifestyle increases the likelihood of having AF risk factors, such as obesity, hypertension, and diabetes mellitus.
 This favors remodeling processes of the atrium due to inflammation or alterations in the depolarization of cardiomyocytes by elevation of sympathetic nervous system activity.
 A sedentary lifestyle is associated with an increased risk of AF compared to physical activity.
 In both men and women, the practice of moderate exercise reduces the risk of AF progressively; intense sports may increase the risk of developing AF, as seen in athletes.
 It is due to a remodeling of cardiac tissue, and an increase in vagal tone, which shortens the effective refractory period (ERP) favoring re-entries from the pulmonary veins.